krakend/krakend-documentation/features/content-types.md

 ## Mux

-The three mux based routers supported by the KrakenD framework include these output endodings:
+The three mux based routers supported by the KrakenD framework include these output encodings:

 - JSON
 - String

 ## Gin

-The gin-based KrakenD router includes these output endodings:
+The gin-based KrakenD router includes these output encodings:

 - JSON
 - String